 For any of the first four options, the question branches to collect further details.

-The simplest use of a skip logic survey is in a situation when respondents need not view some responses or questions.
-Some common types of projects or surveys that use skip logic and branching are:
+The simplest use of skip logic is in a situation when respondents need not view a few questions.
+Some of the typical surveys that use such questions are:

-- Concept test for new services: Survey data is a good yardstick to gauge the demand in the market, understand consumer behavior and collect preferences of the target audience.
+Concept test for new services: Survey data is a good yardstick to gauge the demand in the market, understand consumer behavior, and collect preferences of the target audience.
 Skip logic and branching can be used to jump to a different set of questions based on the answer selection.

-- Accurate data: Relevant survey responses increases the accuracy of the data and generates reports that can be trusted.
+Accurate data: Relevant survey responses increases the accuracy of the data and generates reports that can be trusted.